Keyboard shortcuts

 For example, to return a R2 object’s body as a stream, you can define a method like this:

-import { Model, Integer, R2Object, GET, HttpResult } from "cloesce/backend";
+import { Model, Integer, R2Object, Get, HttpResult } from "cloesce/backend";

 export class MediaFile {